guimfs/artist-discography-spotify/README.md

 12. "duration_ms"
 13. "time_signature"

-<br>This is the .json file generate
+<br>This is a part of the .json file generated
 ```json
 {
     "artist_name": "Cocteau Twins",